-the materials, now they have your input.
-Four reals will also give you a grade on two projects.
-So read all materials and prepare assignments in advance.
-Give me quality over quantity.
-"Quality" shows sufficient course content to communicate your idea.
-Contributing includes asking and answering others' questions, agreeing or disagreeing with points made on the Discussion Board, insights provided regarding the assigned material, or examples that you post to the rest of us.
-Contributing also means "Team" on two presentations.
+- So read all materials and prepare assignments in advance.
+Answer the discussion questions on the Discussion Board or in discussions with me on Google + as they appear. - Give me quality over quantity.
+"Quality" shows sufficient course content to communicate your idea. - Contributing includes asking and answering others' questions, agreeing or disagreeing with points made on the Discussion Board, insights provided regarding the assigned material, or examples that you post to the rest of us. - Contributing also means "Team" on two presentations.
 Give good contributions.
 No solo efforts on group projects.
 Your Team will assess your input.
 A team's grades, based on your assessments, can vary as much as 30 points in a TEAM.
 Don't think you can live off your Team's efforts.
 That steals creativity.